ebetap/rahayu-nd/README.md

 Modul ini menyediakan metode enkripsi dan dekripsi menggunakan algoritma AES-GCM untuk enkripsi data dan RSA-OAEP untuk enkripsi kunci AES, menggunakan Node.js `crypto` library.

-Sure!
 Here is the flow of how the `RahayuND` class works for encrypting and decrypting data:

 ### Flow of Encryption and Decryption